 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

-The events of the past few weeks have only solidified the fact that white people have so much more to do when it comes to fighting racism.
+The events of last year only solidified the fact that white people have so much more to do when it comes to fighting racism.
 Even white people who identify as progressive, liberal, and non-racist have failed the black community in terms of actively dismantling the systems that have resulted in the ever-mounting list of deaths at the hands of police brutality, mass incarceration, and poverty.
-The killing of George Floyd has ignited a movement in which white people and non-Black people are being held accountable for their inactivism.
+The killing of George Floyd ignited a movement in which white people and non-Black people are being held accountable for their inactivism.
 It can feel intimidating to know where to start, but you can donate, protest, and, most importantly, educate yourself on how to be a better ally.

 These are ten essential books that all non-black people should be reading right now about race.